thompsonalt/thompsonalt.github.io/_posts/19-11-22-houdini-cameras.md

 categories: houdini
 ---

-To calculate the horizontal and verticle FOV for Houdini's cameras:
+To calculate the horizontal and vertical FOV for Houdini's cameras:

 Horizontal:
 ```
 2*atan(ch("aperture")/(2*ch("focal")))